thosgood/this-weeks-finds/markdown/101-151/week105.md

 infinite-dimensional space!
 What's a rotation in infinite-dimensional space like?
 Well, let's start from the bottom and work our way up.
 You can't really rotate in 0-dimensional space.
-In 1-dimensional space you can't really rotate, you can only *reflect* things\... but we will count reflections together with rotations, and say that the operations of multiplying by 1 or -1 count as "rotations" in 1-dimensional space.
+In 1-dimensional space you can't really rotate, you can only *reflect* things... but we will count reflections together with rotations, and say that the operations of multiplying by 1 or -1 count as "rotations" in 1-dimensional space.
 In 2-dimensional space we describe rotations by 2x2 matrices like